School violence in the United States: Lax school authorities

-In 2005, on a school bus in Montgomery County, Maryland, an 11-year-old girl was attacked by a group of several older boys who the girl said, grabbed her breasts and feigned sex acts.
-Also in 2005 on a school bus in Colonial Heights, Virginia, south of Richmond, three boys and two girls aged 8 to 13 held an 11-year-old girl down in the back of the bus and sexually assaulted her.
+In 2005, on a school bus in Montgomery County, Maryland, an 11-year-old girl was attacked by a group of several older boys, who the girl said grabbed her breasts and feigned sex acts.
+Also in 2005, on a school bus in Colonial Heights, Virginia, south of Richmond, three boys and two girls aged 8 to 13 held an 11-year-old girl down in the back of the bus and sexually assaulted her.
 In the Maryland case, the child's mother called the police, not the school, although a school administrator did notify the girl's mother (the students were not charged with sexual assault because the police mishandled the paperwork).
 In the Virginia case, the girl told her mother and was taken to a police station, prompting coordinated investigations by the police and the school.
-The bus driver testified she saw the incident happening but never stopped the bus.
+The bus driver testified that she saw the incident happening, but never stopped the bus.
 The girl was dropped off at her normal bus stop.

 In 2008, the Baltimore School District failed to intervene in an act of violence committed against a teacher.
 A student had taken a video of a peer beating her art teacher.
 School officials ignored the problem until the video was posted on MySpace.
 Some cases of school violence have not been brought to the attention of the authorities because school administrators did not want their schools labeled unsafe under the No Child Left Behind (NCLB) Act.
 With or without NCLB, in the US, there has been a history of underreporting violent incidents occurring in schools.

 The media

-School shootings are rare and unusual forms of school violence, and account for less than 1% of violent crimes in public schools, with an average of 16.5 deaths per year from 2001–2008.
+School shootings are unusual forms of school violence, and account for less than 1% of violent crimes in public schools, with an average of 16.5 deaths per year from 2001–2008.
 There exists an uneven number of male versus female perpetrators of school shootings, where males outnumber females.
 Some commentators claim that media coverage encourages school violence.
 On the other hand, the press would likely have been faulted if it did not cover serious threats to public safety such as the Virginia Tech massacre, Columbine massacre, and Sandy Hook Elementary School shooting.